copernicus-mogley/zkav.club/opportunities/README.md

 ### The Storyteller

-You’re the person who helps the archive feel alive.
+You’re the person who helps the archive speak clearly.

 **Time**: ~8 hours/week